godotengine/godot-website/collections/_article/uid-changes-coming-to-godot-4-4.md

 The main examples of resources that don't need to be imported are scripts and shaders, hence the dedicated `.uid` files.

 It has been suggested that we could still use `.meta` files for scripts and shaders, and use them to store more information than just UIDs, such as user-defined metadata.
-For the time being we prefer to focus on the problem at hand (the need of UIDs for better refactoring possibility) and not future proof things.
+For the time being we prefer to focus on the problem at hand (the need of UIDs for better refactoring possibility) and not future-proof things.
 If we ever change our mind, it would be easy enough to migrate information from `.uid` files to whichever new container we decide to use.

 ### Why not use a single centralized file to store all the project's UIDs?